ProjectIgnis/scrapi-book/docs/getting-started/setup.md

 ### To create/edit database:

-Any SQL editor works for that, but some softwares that can be used are:
+Any SQL editor works for that, but some programs that can be used are:

 - [Datacorn](https://github.com/ProjectIgnis/Datacorn#how-to-download)
 - [DataEditorX](https://github.com/247321453/DataEditorX/blob/master/README.md)